 As is stated in NLG's policy for Student Conduct, each student is expected to exhibit appropriate behavior towards self and others.
-Appropriate behavior is defined individually but includes: refraining from verbally or physically disrupting the work environment of others; refraining from any aggressive or inappropriate physical contact with others; refraining from behaviors that are injurious to self; refraining from behaviors that are stigmatizing in the eyes of the community; refraining from unexcused exiting from or avoidance of an activity or location; participating in learning activities; engaging in behaviors that promote physical and emotional wellbeing.
+Appropriate behavior is defined individually but includes: refraining from verbally or physically disrupting the work environment of others; refraining from any aggressive or inappropriate physical contact with others; refraining from behaviors that are injurious to self; refraining from behaviors that are stigmatizing in the eyes of the community; refraining from unexcused exiting from or avoidance of an activity or location; participating in learning activities; engaging in behaviors that promote physical and emotional well-being.

-We recognize that certain students may be more vulnerable to become targets of bullying, harassment, or teasing based on actual or perceived characteristics, including race, color, religious affiliation, ancestry, national origin, gender, socio-economic status, homelessness, academic status, gender identity or expression, physical appearance, or sensory, disability, or by association with a person who has or is perceived to have one or more of these characteristics.
+We recognize that certain students may be more vulnerable to become targets of bullying, harassment, or teasing based on actual or perceived characteristics, including race, creed, color, sex, sexual identity, sexual orientation, gender identity and/or expression, religious affiliation, national or ethnic origin, language, socioeconomic status or homelessness, academic status, physical appearance, or sensory, disability, or by association with a person who has or is perceived to have one or more of these characteristics.
 NLG will identify specific steps it will take to create a safe, supportive environment for vulnerable populations in the school community, and provide all students with the skills, knowledge, and strategies to prevent or respond to bullying, harassment, or teasing.